makise-homura/rumia/README.md

 `mpstat` command (in most Debian and Red Hat based OS it is contained within the `sysstat` package).

-For RUMIA to be able to check HDD state, you should copy `remote_scripts/get_hdd_state` to the remote computer as `get_hdd_state` into any directory from `$PATH`.
+For RUMIA to be able to check HDD state, and unless you're using `gethdd_cmd.mingw` for it, you should copy `remote_scripts/get_hdd_state` to the remote computer as `get_hdd_state` into any directory from `$PATH`.
 Note: if you modified `ssh_cmd` so you log in as user other than root, you might need to add that user to `sudoers` file.
-Also, if you use `gethdd_cmd.rootfs` command file, be sure that `stat` and `bc` commands are available on remote computer.
+Also, if you're using `gethdd_cmd.rootfs` command file, be sure that `stat` and `bc` commands are available on remote computer.

 For RUMIA to be able to check battery value, you should copy one of the `remote_scripts/get_battery_*` scripts to the remote computer as `get_battery`